 Bring this party to a boil, then cover partway and let simmer for about 20 to 25 minutes.
 (Pour yourself some wine and enjoy the amazing smells happening in your kitchen!!!)

-Any crusty bread will do, but I love to add grilled slices of bread to dip in or to serve along this tomato soup.
-It’s so easy to do, just brush the bread slices on both sides with a bit of extra virgin olive oil.
+- To serve, grilled crusty bread!
+Slice up some of your favorite crusty bread and give it a brush on both sides with a bit of extra virgin olive oil.
 Heat a skillet or griddle and grill the bread on one side until it firms up and turns a nice golden color, then turn over and grill on the other side briefly.

-Lucky for us, since this is a vegan tomato basil soup and there is no dairy or any cream involved, it freezes well!
+YES!
+Lucky for us, since this is a vegan tomato basil soup and there is no dairy or any cream (not even cashew cream) involved, it will freeze well!

 So, if you have ample supply of tomatoes, you can totally make an extra batch or two of this soup to freeze for later use (should keep 3 to 6 months if properly frozen.)
 Make sure the soup has completely cooled off before pouring into freezer-safe containers.
 I like to divide this soup up into smaller containers or freezer bags, that way, it's easy to pull out just what you need.